AutoLS/AutoEngine_v2/README.md

 # AutoEngine_v2

-I decided to rewrite my game engine because my old one is a bit too messy.
+I decided to rewrite my game engine because my old one is a bit messy.
 It is currently still in early development so there're not a lot of features.

 This engine uses SDL, Glew, and stb libraries.
 You can get them here: